Web5design/io-wraps-usatoday-java/README.md

 ## Requirements
 1. [Java](http://www.java.com/en/)
 2. [Maven](http://maven.apache.org/)
-2. Rovi API key -- head over to [http://developer.usatodaycorp.com](http://developer.usatodaycorp.com)
+2. USA TODAY API key -- head over to [http://developer.usatodaycorp.com](http://developer.usatodaycorp.com)

 ## IDE is optional, but nice
 At Mashery, we love [vim](http://www.vim.org) just as much as the next guy, but when it comes to tool-tips, code-completion and general object-oriented goodness, IDEs can be really useful.
 [Eclipse](http://eclipse.org), [Netbeans](http://netbeans.org), etc. They're all very mature and useful tools.